Lazy Combinatorial Species

 Return the isotype generating series of self.

-The series is obtained by summing the coefficients of the cycle index series.
+The series is obtained by applying the principal specialization of order 1 to the cycle index series, that is, setting x1=x and xk=0 for k>1.

 EXAMPLES: